estark37/estark37.github.io/_posts/2021-04-28-the-fundamental-laws-of-private-information-retrieval.md

 would be able to reduce server computation costs.
 It seemed to me that one server would have to touch fewer bits if there was another server that was touching other bits that the first server couldn’t see.
-But it turns out that server computation cannot be sublinear even in a multi-server scheme.
+But it turns out that server computation cannot be sublinear even in a multi-server scheme if you want information theoretic security.

 I didn’t go read the formal proof of this law, but it does start to feel intuitive after a while.
 If the client is querying for element _i_, at least one